june-y/pencil/README.md

 In the real world, editting is erase and write over and over sometimes there are issues of the finite size of a paper

-here, I feel like the dit function only applies after something has been erased OR there is sizeable whitespace.
+here, I feel like the edit function only applies after something has been erased OR there is sizeable whitespace.
 Therefore I am applying the rule that in order to edit there must be whitespace on each side.